 This pedal is amazing.
 It unlocks entirely new tonal possibilities and allows for many innovative sounds.
 The problem is, it constantly breaks.
 I have had to buy three separate ones, as well as have them repaired constantly.
 I may be unlucky, but in my experience it is broken more often than not.

 I haven't quite gotten the hang of how to use it in my own music yet, but it's sturdy and it sounds wonderful.
 I absolutely adore being able to switch between a polyphonic sound and the glitchy monophony that this pedal's precursors had.

 This is a must-have tool to create sounds with your guitar, from crazy riffs to insane solos!
 It's amazing because it gives you such great possibilities to empower your sound, like using not only octaves, but intervals like 3rd, 4th, 5th... and you can select from 2 different sets at the same time, just moving your foot up and down to select whatever you want.
 It does "digitalize" your sound a little bit, but there are way more pros than cons with this one...

 I have had this pedal for a while now and I never have a shred session without it.
 Being able to customize your own sounds just makes it all the better.
 I definitely recommend this pedal

 Morello is and will always be the Great Master of this thing.
-The Whammy 5 is a real inspiring tool box..
+The Whammy 5 is a real inspiring tool box...
 When you're awkward-minded.
 I mainly use it as an octaver, for mixing dry signal with lows and highs.
 I don't really use the pitch shifting thing so much.
-The surprise for me has been the DEEP and the SHALLOW sounds, it's more than a simple chorus, it gives your sound something "psycho" play emotionnally with that and you'll mark your listener.
+The surprise for me has been the DEEP and the SHALLOW sounds, it's more than a simple chorus, it gives something "psycho" to your sound, play emotionnally with that and you'll mark your listener.

 This is a great pedal to de-tune your guitar without loosening the strings.
 I also use this pedal because its what Dimebag used when they played Becoming live, or Suicide note pt.
 2